Ukraine war casts shadow over Ramadan amid soaring prices - NewsBreak

 Ukraine war casts shadow over Ramadan amid soaring prices

-Saudi Arabia and some other Muslim-majority nations, including Egypt and the United Arab Emirates , declared that the holy month of Ramadan when the faithful observe a dawn-to-dusk fast would begin at sunset on Friday.
+BEIRUT (AP) — Muslim-majority nations, including Saudi Arabia, Egypt, Syria and the United Arab Emirates, declared that the holy month of Ramadan, when the faithful observe a dawn-to-dusk fast, would begin at sunrise Saturday.

-But the raging war in Ukraine , which has sent energy and food prices soaring across much of the Arab world, cast a shadow this year over Islam’s holiest month, when large gatherings and family celebrations are a tradition.
+But the raging war in Ukraine, which has sent energy and food prices soaring across much of the Arab world, cast a shadow this year over Islam’s holiest month, when large gatherings over meals and family celebrations are a tradition.

 Many had been hoping for a more cheerful Ramadan, after the coronavirus pandemic cut off the world’s 2 billion Muslims from cherished Ramadan rituals for the past two years.
 Instead, many find even the most basic items are too expensive to buy this year.